June 5, 2020: MHz Foundation Statement of Solidarity

 The MHz Foundation is a Virginia-based 501(c)(3) corporation.

-Benjamin Rees has fourteen years of experience in partnerships and business development in professional services, broadcast, and VOD industries.
-Benjamin is a global citizen, born in Australia, residing in the United States, and has traveled to over a dozen countries in Asia, Americas, and Europe, making his worldview wide and inclusive.
-Benjamin would like to bring that open worldview to everyone through the MHz Curationist.org and the MHz Foundation.
-He is currently an Assistant Director at a public company accounting firm, and his experience includes strategic account operations, revenue planning, business development, and financial analysis.
+Benjamin Rees has seventeen years of experience in partnerships and business development in professional services and VOD industries.
+Benjamin is a global citizen, born in Australia, obtained United States citizenship, and has traveled to over a dozen countries in Asia, Americas, and Europe, making his worldview wide and inclusive.
+Benjamin brings that open worldview to MHz Curationist.org and the MHz Foundation.
+He is currently employed at a public company accounting firm, and his experience includes account strategy, revenue planning, and business development.
 From 2005-2008, Benjamin was Director of Partnerships and Business Development at IMAKE Software and Services, which specialized in open-source, highly scalable, content management, and entitlement software.
 He was responsible for managing partnerships with OEMs and system integrators, and provided financial analysis and due diligence resources.

-Kevin is an experienced senior program delivery Principal Consultant with expertise in leading business and technology impacting initiatives.
+Kevin Karjala is an experienced senior program delivery consultant with a focus on wireless technologies and expertise in leading business and technology impacting initiatives.
 He has worked with clients in multiple industries including cable, wireless, and media.
-Kevin excels in areas of large cross-functional program delivery, software development, application, and device testing, requirements gathering, and process design and execution.
+Kevin excels in areas of large cross functional program delivery, software development, application, and device testing, requirements gathering, and process design and execution.

 Casey is the Director of Music Licensing at SiriusXM satellite radio, where he is responsible for licensing sound recordings for transmission to 35 million U.S. subscribers.
 Casey was previously CEO of the Future of Music Coalition, a Washington, DC-based education and advocacy organization for musicians and composers.
 He is also a musician, author, and music/media professor at Georgetown University and Berklee College of Music, where he has authored Berklee's first comprehensive course on music policy for its graduate degree program.
 Casey regularly speaks on issues such as emerging business models, creators' rights, technology policy, and intellectual property at worldwide conferences, universities, and in the media.
 He has testified before Congress on copyright and has written hundreds of articles on the impact of technology on the creative community in scholarly journals and other publications.
 Casey is an in-demand commentator in media outlets such as NPR, Washington Post, New York Times, Politico, Billboard, L.A.
 Times, CNBC and more.
 Casey also serves on board of the Alliance for Media Arts and Culture—an organization dedicated to expanding opportunity for media makers in all 50 states and around the world.
 His book William S. Burroughs & the Cult of Rock 'n' Roll was published by University of Texas Press in 2019, followed by Music Copyright in Practice: an Authoritative Guide (Rowman & Littlefield, 2019).
 Casey also runs the DC-based label Lux Eterna Records and is the proud dad to two highly musical daughters.